 On top of its existing sites, the Group offers additional build-to-fit sites to its customers, thanks to its strong integrated capacity to find the right location, secure access to the land, build new pylons, manage civil works and coordinate overall project management.
-Between 2016 and 2023, the Group has delivered 1,695 build-to-fit sites to customers (1,777 as at 30 June 2024).
+Between 2016 and 2024, the Group has delivered 1,862 build-to-fit sites to customers.